DevKudzie/hl7-medsynapse-pacs/README.md

 1. **HL7 Generator** - Creates simulated HL7 v2.3 messages with dummy patient data
 2. **HL7 Sender** - Transmits HL7 messages from a local network to the internet
 3. **REST Receiver** - A REST API that receives and processes HL7 messages
+4. **Web Interface** - A simple web UI for testing the integration
-4. **Documentation** - Complete guide on HL7 v2.3 standard and implementation
+5. **Documentation** - Complete guide on HL7 v2.3 standard and implementation

 ## HL7 v2.3 Standard Overview